• Skip to primary navigation

 These simple and effective pacifiers are designed to promote self-soothing through a natural tongue position.

-This pacifier is one piece of silicone and offers an easy grip handle to easily attach a pacifier clip.
+This is one of the best paci for breastfed baby because it is one piece of soft silicone and offers an easy grip handle to easily attach a pacifier clip.
 The shape of the nipple on this pacifier is meant to mimic mother’s nipple in the early stages of breastfeeding.

 HEVEA Classic Natural Rubber Pacifier